 Book Review: Modern Cosmetics – Your Ultimate Ingredient sidekick, Backed by Science

-• Emollients and Occlusives (Ch.
-5)- those ingredients that lock in moisture such as ceramides and flower waxes.
+Chapter 5+6 – Emollients and occlusives – also known as ingredients that lock in moisture such as ceramides and flower waxes

 The Verdict: Who’s It For?

-Love it if: You’re a formulator, aesthetician, or skincare obsessive who wants a deeper understanding of raw materials, as well as their mechanisms of action.
-This is essential for selecting the right products, or ingredients for specific skin concerns!
+Invest: You’re a formulator, aesthetician, or skincare obsessive who wants a deeper understanding of raw materials, as well as their mechanisms of action.
+This is essential for selecting the right raw materials for specific types of product and for particular skin concerns.

-Skip it if: You want step-by-step recipes (it’s a reference book, not a DIY guide).
+Don’t bother: You want step-by-step formulations (it’s a reference book, not a DIY guide).

 Wishlist: More on sunscreens and a quick-reference chart (highlighters at the ready!).